 This is a guest post by Alexis Croswell, Content Marketing Manager at Culture Amp.

-We’ll explore how acting on employee feedback can be done in an agile way, and how we’ve found success in implementing some of the agile HR methodologies at Culture Amp.
+Specifically, let’s explore how acting on employee feedback can be done in an agile way, and I’ll explain how we at Culture Amp have found success in implementing some agile HR methodologies.

-Using agile methodology to act on employee feedback sounds like a good idea, right?
-Employees will see results faster, and HR teams can work faster and better.
-However, agile HR can really only happen at companies that bring employee feedback analysis in-house.
+Using an agile methodology to act on employee feedback sounds like a good idea, right?
+Employees see results faster, and HR teams can work faster and better.
+The thing is, agile HR can only happen if companies bring employee feedback analysis in-house.

 During the heyday of consultancies it was more common for companies to outsource their employee feedback analysis.
-A sharp-looking team of consultants would come to your company, administer a survey, then disappear for a few months (or even a year).
-Upon their return they’d decree changes to be made, and HR teams would be left out of an important process.
+Consultants would come to a company, administer a survey, then disappear for a few months to a year.
+Upon their return, they’d make changes that HR teams weren’t privy to beforehand.
+In other words, they were left out of an important process.

-Nowadays, it’s more common to bring employee feedback analysis in-house, managed by HR teams.
-This allows for the collection of feedback in real-time, and HR teams can survey on a cadence that suits the needs of their company.
+Luckily, today it’s more common to bring employee feedback analysis in-house so it can be managed by the HR team.
+Feedback is collected in real-time, and HR teams decide on a cadence that suits the needs of their company.

 Agile HR at Culture Amp

 At Culture Amp, we use our employee feedback surveys internally to continuously learn and take action.
 Stacey Nordwall, Senior People Operations Manager at Culture Amp, recently shared how to create a culture first onboarding program by incorporating employee feedback.
-Stacey’s approach to iterating the onboarding program based on feedback is just one example of how our HR team is agile.
+Stacey’s approach to improving the onboarding program based on employee feedback is a prime example of agile HR.
 While she may not have used the traditional 1-2 week iteration cycle, she had clear points at which a new feature was added to onboarding, due to feedback she had received.

 “Throughout the iterations of our onboarding program, we always used our platform to survey new hires about their onboarding experiences.
 Between the survey and the one-on-one meetings I had with nearly every new hire, I was able to iterate a lot over time.
 Some of these things would be small (like broken links in a checklist) and some would be feedback about things they thought were fundamentally broken.
 Getting this feedback was essential in being able to evolve the program,” says Stacey.

 Retrospective meetings are another agile component used frequently within Culture Amp’s HR team.
-If a new hire leaves the company before six months is up, the team will get together to talk about what might have happened.
-Stacey says, “These meetings allow us to learn if there is something we can improve in our recruiting or onboarding processes.”
+If a new hire leaves the company after just six months, the team gets together to talk about what happened.
+Stacey says, “These meetings help us learn if there is something we can improve in our recruiting or onboarding processes.”

 More is being asked of HR teams today than ever before.
-From hiring, to compliance, productivity and retention, the employee experience, leadership, learning and development – and more – HR is the backbone of successful companies.
+From hiring, to compliance, to productivity and retention, to the employee experience, leadership, learning, and development, HR is the backbone of successful companies.

 The growth of HR teams and their expanding capabilities depends on shaking up old practices and trying out concepts like agile HR.
-The agile methodology can be applied to many components of the HR practice, like performance management.
+An agile methodology can be applied to many components of HR practice, like performance management.

-If you want to dive deeper into what a more agile HR looks like, hop on over to the Culture Amp blog.
-We cover more on how other HR teams use agile principles, and the four key ways to use agile to act on employee feedback.
+If you want a deeper dive into what a more agile HR looks like, check out Culture Amp blog.
+We cover how HR teams use agile principles and practices, including the four key ways to use agile to act on employee feedback.